eld3niz/Meat-and-Eat/supabase_sql_queries.md

 -- ==============================================
--- Function for Snapped User Locations (Privacy) - Updated [YYYY-MM-DD] -- ==============================================
+-- Function for Snapped User Locations (Privacy) - Updated [2025-04-04] to include Age -- ==============================================

 -- STEP 1: Enable PostGIS Extension (Run this in Supabase SQL Editor if not already enabled)